omerwe/polyfun/README.md

 This takes the input BOLT-LMM file `example_data/boltlmm_sumstats.gz` and converts it to the parquet file `example_data/sumstats_munged.parquet`, excluding SNPs with INFO score<0.6, with MAF<0.001 or in the MHC region.
 It will additionally compute the [BOLT-LMM effective sample size](https://www.nature.com/articles/s41588-018-0144-6).
 You can see other possible arguments with the command `python munge_polyfun_sumstats.py --help`.
 You can see the output file by opening the parquet file through python with the command `df = pd.read_parquet('example_data/sumstats_munged.parquet')`

 #### 2. Run PolyFun with L2-regularized S-LDSC
 In this stage PolyFun will estimate per-SNP heritabilities for SNPs on odd (resp. even) chromosomes by applying L2-regularized S-LDSC to even (resp. odd) chromosomes.
 To do this, run the scripy `polyfun.py`.
 This script handles all possible uses of PolyFun, but here we'll only compute prior causal probabilities with L2-extended S-LDSC, using a subset of the [baseline-LF model annotations](https://www.nature.com/articles/s41588-018-0231-8).
-Here is an example command:
+Here is an example command, that uses 8 annotations from the baseline-LF model:
 ```
 mkdir -p output